Docs Acquisition Traffic sources

 Your numbers might look different, and that's okay.
 While Google Analytics shows every page view, we focus on unique views.
 If someone views your listing 80 times but only 50 are new visits, we'll show 50 in the Viewed listing count - giving you a clearer picture of your true reach.

-What about my install numbers from other reports?
+Why don't my install numbers match other activity reports?